encryption

 to send me a secure message, just use my public key to encrypt your file. you can also add your own public key as a second recipient to be able to decrypt the file yourself later.

-age -r age1sdv0lldvlxy0e7plccc629fwtx25r0xgyja6mhuy5nnmfxg04cfqaz07lr -r <your_pubkey> -o <output_file> <file> if you want me to be able to reply securely, you'll need to generate your own keypair and send me your public key:
+age -r "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIAj6TFwjmQaxmMu4Nq87//lznYJ10XCdwLyKBkBg9yPY lumine_encryption" -r <your_pubkey> -o <output_file> <file> if you want me to be able to reply securely, you'll need to generate your own keypair and send me your public key:

 age-keygen -o age.key; age-keygen -y age.key